VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is the purpose of a validation set?
+A validation set is a set of data used to train artificial intelligence (AI) with the goal of finding and optimizing the best model to solve a given problem.
+Validation sets are also known as dev sets.

 What can go wrong if you tune hyperparameters using the test set?